 For more information on eligibility, please see the link below:

-Our Service Club meet fortnightly on a Thursday after school and is led by Ms Woodford, Miss Clements (Year 2 teacher) and Mrs Davis (Year R TA).
+Our Service Club meet fortnightly on a Thursday after school and is led by Miss Clements (Year 2 teacher) and Mrs Davis (Year R TA).
 We offer a safe space to talk, complete an activity, such as our Remembrance Day poppy display, and most importantly have fun!

 A letter will be sent to all Year 1 and 2 service families at the beginning of term about your children joining our service club.
 Year R children are then invited to join in the summer term.